Esarhaddon: Conquest of Egypt and substitute kings

 In the early months of 671 BC, Esarhaddon again marched against Egypt.
-The army assembled for this second Egytian campaign was considerably larger than the one Esarhaddon had used in 673 and he marched at a much slower speed in order to avoid the problems that had plagued his previous attempt.
+The army assembled for this second Egyptian campaign was considerably larger than the one Esarhaddon had used in 673 and he marched at a much slower speed in order to avoid the problems that had plagued his previous attempt.
 On his way he passed through Harran, one of the major cities in the western parts of his empire.
 Here, a prophecy was revealed to the king, which predicted that Esarhaddon's conquest of Egypt would be a successful one.
 According to a letter sent to Ashurbanipal after Esarhaddon's death, the prophecy was the following:

 Three months after having received this prophecy, Esarhaddon's forces were victorious in their first battle with the Egyptians.
 Despite the prophecy and initial success, Esarhaddon was not convinced of his own safety.
-Just eleven days after he had defeated the Egyptians, he performed the "substitute king" ritual, an ancient Assyrian method intended to protect and shield the king from imminent danger announced by some sort of omen.
+Just eleven days after he had defeated the Egyptians, he performed the substitute king ritual, an ancient Assyrian method intended to protect and shield the king from imminent danger announced by some sort of omen.
 Esarhaddon had performed the ritual earlier in his reign, but this time it left him unable to command his invasion of Egypt.

 The "substitute king" ritual involved the Assyrian monarch going into hiding for a hundred days, during which a substitute (preferably one with mental deficiencies) took the king's place by sleeping in the royal bed, wearing the crown and the royal garbs and eating the king's food.
 During these hundred days, the actual king remained hidden and was known only under the alias "the farmer".
 The goal of the ritual was that any evil intended for the king would instead be focused on the substitute king, who was killed regardless of if anything had happened at the end of the hundred days, keeping the real monarch safe.